All Episodes

 For far too long, Americans have been forced to put up with Democrat-run cities that set loose savage, bloodthirsty criminals to prey on innocent people.

-Really very, very innocent people.
+Really, very, very innocent people.

-In every place they control radical left judges, politicians, and activists, and they've adopted a policy of catch and release for thugs and killers.
+And they've adopted a policy of catch and release for thugs and killers.

-In Charlotte, North Carolina, we saw the results of these policies when a 23-year-old woman who came here from Ukraine, met her bloody end on a public train.
+In Charlotte, North Carolina, we saw the results of these policies when a 23-year-old woman who came here from Ukraine met her bloody end on a public train.

 And here's a picture of it.